 What ever you do, don't call this stuff "Turkish" delight.
-This is in fact Cyprus delight, as you may have guessed, it got this name because it wasn't made in Turkey, but Cyprus instead.
-So does that mean that it's particularly different than Turkish delight?
+This is in fact Cyprus delight, as you may have guessed it got this name because it wasn't made in Turkey, but Cyprus instead.
+So, does that mean that it's particularly different than Turkish delight?
 Well I guess I just have to taste it to find out.
-Although my expertises on Turkish delight is a little limited and unless it's hugely different I may not spot anything in particular.
+Although my expertise on Turkish delight is a little limited and unless it's hugely different, I may not spot anything in particular.